 This table allows TouchGFX to find a given text in the selected language.

-Before we can draw on the screen we need to know
+Before we can draw the text on the screen we need to know

 which font to use for the text.
 This mapping between texts and fonts

 In the texts tab in TouchGFX Designer you can specify a typography, writing order (Left-to-right or Right-to-left), and an alignment for each text (Left, Right, Center).
 The typography, order, and alignment can be different for each translation of the text.
 This information is compiled into a table specific for each language.
-This makes it easy for TouchGFX to find out what font to use for a given text, how to align it, and how to write it.
+This makes it easy for TouchGFX to find out what font to use for a given text, how to align it, and in what order to write the letters.

 In the above figure the TypedTextData table has pointers to three arrays.
 One for each language in the application.
-Each of the arrays has 3 elements, one for each text in the system.
-Each elements describes a font, a reading order, and the alignment.
-We see that in this example the texts use the same font in the three languages.
-The Fonts table has two pointers because there are two fonts in the application.
+Each of the arrays have 3 elements, one for each text in the system.
+Each element describes a font, a reading order, and the alignment.
+We see that in this example the texts use the same font in the three languages, but the texts use different fonts (F1 or F2).
+The Fonts table has two pointers because two fonts are used in the application.

 When TouchGFX is about to draw a text on the screen, it looks up the TypedTextData for the given text.
-This data contains the font index, letter order (LTR/RTL), and the horizontal alignment (Left, Right, Center) of the text as specified in the Excel sheet.
+This data contains the font index, letter order (LTR/RTL), and the horizontal alignment (Left, Right, Center) of the text as specified in the TouchGFX Designer or the xml document.
 TouchGFX uses the font index in the TypedTextData (F1 or F2) to lookup the correct font for the text.

 All this happens automatically when the fonts are compiled into your application.